-Pending completion of the work of the Advisory Committee, the staff has the following recommendations.
+Pending completion of the work of the Advisory Committee, the staff has the following recommendations:

-- 1. In view of the fact that some issuers do not send out search cards to record holders as required by Rule 14a-3(d), all issuers should review their procedures and practices to assure they are in compliance with this aspect of Rule 14a-3(d). - 2.
-Rule 14a-3(d) also requires issuers to respond to broker requests by providing additional copies of proxy material "in a timely manner."
+1. In view of the fact that some issuers do not send out search cards to record holders as required by Rule 14a-3(d), all issuers should review their procedures and practices to assure they are in compliance with this aspect of Rule 14a-3(d).

+2. Rule 14a-3(d) also requires issuers to respond to broker requests by providing additional copies of proxy material "in a timely manner."
 The staff, therefore, urges issuers not to delay filling broker-dealer requests for proxy materials until such materials are distributed to all record holders.
 The staff will monitor issuer practices with respect to Rule 14a-3(d).
-If improvements in this area are not forthcoming, it may be necessary to amend Rule 14a-3(d) to require each issuer to deliver the requested number of copies of proxy materials to broker-dealers, banks or their nominees by at least a specified number of days in advance of the meeting of security holders. - 3.
-The Commission should encourage the efforts of the banking and securities industries to eliminate impediments to the distribution of proxy materials created by the piggybacking of depository-held securities.
-The staff should monitor developments in this area to determine whether action by the Commission is necessary.
+(If::improvements in this area are not forthcoming, it may be necessary to amend Rule 14a-3(d) to require each issuer to deliver the requested number of copies of proxy materials to broker-dealers, banks or their nominees by at least a specified number of days in advance of the meeting of security holders.

+3. The Commission-should encourage the efforts of the banking and securities industries to eliminate impediments to the distribution of proxy materials created by the piggybacking of depository-held securities.
+The staff should monitor developments in this area to determine formal whether action by the Commission is necessary.

-- 4. It is recommended that the securities industry be urged to prepare a brochure explaining to customers the effects of street or nominee name registration on their voting rights.
-The availability of such a brochure could be of immediate benefit to those who hold stock in street or nominee name and also may help educate beneficial owners during the period of transition to a more effective system of beneficial owner participation in the corporate electoral process. - 5.
-The compliance departments of the exchanges should monitor the nature and extent of the process by which late arriving voting instructions from beneficial owners are given legal effect.
+4. The staff recommends that the securities industry be urged to prepare a brochure explaining to customers the effects of street or nominee name registration on their voting rights.
+The availability of such a brochure could be of immediate benefit to those who hold stock in street or nominee name and also may help educate beneficial owners during the period of transition to a more effective system of beneficial owner participation in the corporate electoral process.

+5. The compliance departments of the exchanges should monitor the nature and extent of the process by which late arriving voting instructions from beneficial owners are given legal effect.

-Based upon the nature of the recommendations the Commission receives from the Advisory Committee, the Commission may wish to consider whether to amend Rule 14b-1 so as not to permit broker-dealers to vote proxies unless instructions are received from the beneficial conners thereof, or in the alternative, urge the exchanges to amend their own rules to accomplish the same objective.
-Also based upon the nature of the recommendations from the Advisory Committee, the Commission may wish to recommend amending Section 12(i) of the Securities Exchange Act by making Section 14(b) one of the enumerated sections pursuant to which the bank regulatory agencies are required to issue regulations substantially similar to those promulgated by the Commission.
-Chapter Four: The Role of Institutional Investors in the Corporate Accountability Process securities law was adopted in 1933, institutions owned less than 8.5 percent of the outstanding New York Stock Exchange listed securities.
-9/ By the end of 1979, however, the holdings of institutional investors amounted to approximately 35 percent of the value of all stock outstanding.
-10/ Moreover, institutional stockholdings will increase further with the continued growth of private and public pension plans.
+Based upon the nature of the recommendations the Commission receives from the Advisory Committee, the Commission may wish to consider whether to amend Rule 14b-1 so as not to permit broker-dealers to vote proxies unless instructions are received from the beneficial owners thereof, or, in the alternative, urge the exchanges to amend their own rules to accomplish the same objective.
+Also based upon the nature of the recommendations from the Advisory Committee, the Commission may wish to recommend to Congress amending Section 12(i) of the Exchange Act by making Section 14(b) one of the enumerated sections pursuant to which the bank regulatory agencies are required to issue regulations substantially similar to those promulgated by the Commission.

+Chapter Five: The Role of Institutional Investors in the Corporate Accountability Process

+Financial institutions, which invest and manage funds for the benefit of millions of individuals, are rapidly becoming the major shareholders of many American corporations.
+When the first federal securities law was adopted in 1933, institutions owned less than 8.5 percent of the outstanding New York Stock Exchange listed securities.
+10/ By the end of 1979, however, the holdings of institutional investors amounted to approximately 35 percent of the value of all stock outstanding.
+11/ Moreover, institutional stockholdings will increase further with the continued growth of private and public pension plans.